| Content is useless unless it is optimized for the search

 the content pages.
 This is a fine route to take; however, most people agree that pages with a lot of links on it

 are valued less than content pages that casually link to other content pages.
+Using three tiers allows you to go from topic to sub-topic to

 sub-sub-topic all by natural in-content links.
 For example, tier 1 is the homepage on a fitness site.
 Tier 2 is